stolostron/rhacm-docs/_pages/team_writing_guidance.md

 ## APIs

 Use a plug in to change an API draft from YAML to JSON.
+You can use, for instance, the VS Code plugin: YAML to JSON.

+From the command pallet, you can either copy the clipboard or the selected text and change YAML to JSON.

+You will need to copy all the definitions manually.